For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The first time you're ill away from home will always be a tough experience (freshers' flu, anyone?), with a notable lack of people to bring you hot water bottles and hold the sick bucket.

-Getting ill before you've signed up to your local doctor's surgery will make things even worse and harder to get medical help when you really need it.
+Getting ill before you've signed up at your local doctor's surgery will make things even worse and harder to get medical help when you really need it.

 Take five minutes when you arrive at university to suss out where your nearest GP is and sign up.

 While you're at it, read our guide to saving money on prescriptions, dental care and eye tests.
-These are just some of the things you're no longer able to rely on your parents to sort for you.
+These are just some of the things you'll no longer be able to rely on your parents to sort for you.

 4. Putting colours in with whites